Wout Faes: Oostende

 In the summer of 2018, Faes decided to permanently leave Anderlecht as he signed a three-year contract with first-tier club Oostende, where he was reunited with Gert Verheyen, his former coach from the national youth teams.
 It was also Verheyen who had insisted on the club signing Faes.
-In Ostend, Faes grew into a regular in the centre of the defense.
+In Ostend, Faes grew into a regular in the centre of the defence.
 In his first season, he missed only five league games, three of which were due to suspension and two due to a minor foot injury.
 He also reached the semi-finals of the Belgian Cup with the club, in which the club was only knocked out after a penalty-shootout against Gent.

 Faes was also an important force at Oostende in the 2019–20 season, who, however, experienced a rough season.
 During the first half of the season, Faes' name regularly emerged in media as a potential sale object.
 Faes, who played a good first half of the season and regularly wore the captain's armband, was eventually sold on 31 January 2020 to the French Ligue 1 club Reims.
 Reims let Faes finish the season at Oostende on loan, who at that time were still involved in a relegation battle.
 The club was ultimately able regain themselves in the top-tier Belgian First Division A, although the club had not yet been mathematically saved when the competition was stopped due to the COVID-19 pandemic.